-The Equity Shares being issued and transferred pursuant to the Offer shall be subject to the provisions of the Companies Act, the MoA and AoA and all Equity Shares shall rank pari-passu in all respects, including in respect of the right to receive dividend.
+The Equity Shares being issued and transferred pursuant to the Offer shall be subject to the provisions of the Companies Act, the MoA and AoA and shall rank pari-passu in all respects with the existing Equity Shares including in respect of the right to receive dividend.
 The Allottees upon Allotment of Equity Shares under the Offer, will be entitled to dividend and other corporate benefits, if any, declared by our Company after the date of Allotment.
-For further details, please see the section entitled "Main Provisions of Articles of Association" on page 403.
+For further details, please see the section entitled "Main Provisions of Articles of Association" on page 382.